Box-Robotics/ros2_ouster_drivers/README.md

 slow itself down.
 It is reported at ns resolution (there is both a second and nanosecond register in every UDP packet), but the minimum increment varies.
 Accuracy is +/- <50 us from the 1588 master.

+### `TIME_FROM_SYS_CLK`

+Stamp the points with the UTC time stamp from the operating system clock on the sensor.
+If synchronized with an external PTP timesource, this should be an accurate (kept in sync with a feedback servo) absolute wall clock time.

 #### `TIME_FROM_ROS_RECEPTION`